 - Put the digestive biscuits, coconut, brown sugar and cinnamon into a food processor and blend together until it becomes a fine crumb.

 - Take the ice cream out of the freezer, and coat each scoop with the biscuit and coconut mixture.
 You can do this by placing the scoop of ice cream into a bowl with the mixture and carefully coating it with your hands.
 Place the scoops back on the tray and return them to the freezer until ready to use.
+On the other hand, you could circumvent half the procedure if you have an ice cream machine of your own.
+Doing that is a cinch, as all you have to do is select one from unclutterer and just get one off of the internet.

 - For the pancakes, sieve the self-raising flour and salt into a large bowl and make a deep well in the centre.